wubmeister/columns/README.md

 ## Installation

 You can just use the compiled `columns.css` out of the box.
 If, however, you need to do some customization, you can edit the variables in `colconfig.py` to accomodate your needs.
+Just copy colconfig.example.py to colconfig.py and start editing.

 | Option       | Default value | Description                                                  |
 | ------------ | ------------- | ------------------------------------------------------------ |